Please read the senior handbook cover-to-cover to make sure you know all of the academic deadlines and requirements for graduation.

 Graduation Caps and Gowns

-Students who find the cost of a gown to be beyond their means, are encouraged to email Debi Evans at email@example.com.
-We have a limited number of recycled robes available for seniors to borrow.
-Please note: tassel and cap must still be purchased through the same site as the gowns.
+Students needing financial assistance to purchase their gowns are encouraged to contact Debi Evans at firstname.lastname@example.org.
+A limited number of recycled robes are available for seniors to borrow.
+Please note: tassels and caps must still be purchased through the same site as the gowns.

 Commencement Announcement Cards & Diploma Frames

-If you would like to purchase announcements or a special frame for your diploma, they can be purchased online thru Herff Jones, along with your cap/gown/tassel.
+If you would like to purchase announcements or a special frame for your diploma, they can be purchased online through Herff Jones, along with your cap, gown, and tassel.
 They will be shipped to the address of your choice.

 Commencement Weekend Schedule

-Want to know what's going on during your final days at Whitman?
-Check out all of the events and activities taking place during Commencement weekend: May 22-25, 2014.
-Events and activites will be updated as more information is made public, so please check back periodically to see what has been added.
-You are also welcome to view details of last years Commencement and Baccalaureate programs.
+Events and activities for Commencement weekend, May 22-25, 2015, will be updated as more information is made public, so please check back periodically to see what has been added.

 Flowers and Leis